 I’ve always thought people that write bio’s sound like narcissistic twats.
 Well since I get asked for it on a regular basis for speaking engagements, here is my best attempt at twattery.

-Elias Bizannes is an entrepreneur based in Silicon Valley.
+Elias Bizannes is an Australian entrepreneur based in Silicon Valley.

 Most recently, he is the founder of StartupHouse, a 6000 square foot building that housed over 500 entrepreneurs as a “Bed and Desk” facility and is about to relaunch as an 11,000 square foot building across three-stories in the heart of San Francisco where entrepreneurs live and work on their startups.

 700 ~1300 people.
 Prior to that, he led a group of initiatives under the “Silicon Beach” moniker, which has now become the defacto brand and community representing Australia’s entrepreneurial technology industry.

-He began his career at Big Four accounting firm PwC in 2005 as a financial statement auditor and ended up becoming recognised as an “entrepreneur” internally working on a CEO-sanctioned cultural change program that he proposed to management, before being recruited to run operations at search engine startup Vast.com in 2009.
+He began his career at Big Four accounting firm PwC in 2005 as a financial statement auditor and ended up becoming recognised as an “entrepreneur” internally working on a CEO-sanctioned cultural change program that he proposed to management, before being recruited to run business operations at search engine startup Vast.com in 2009.
 He was subsequently approached to work as a director at one of America’s oldest venture capital firm’s, Charles River Ventures in 2011 before moving full-time onto his own ventures.

 Links for additional backstory on my projects